TAK-PRAVEEN/Task-1-Data-Cleaning-Preprocessing/README.md

 **3. What is the difference between normalization and standardization?**

 - Normalization (Min-Max Scaling): Rescales the values of a numerical feature to a range between 0 and 1.
-The formula is: $$ X_{normalized} = (X - X_{min})/(X_{max} - X_{min}) $$ This is useful when you need to constrain values to a specific range and is often used with algorithms that don't assume a normal distribution, like K-Nearest Neighbors.
+The formula is: $$X_{normalized} = (X - X_{min})/(X_{max} - X_{min})$$ This is useful when you need to constrain values to a specific range and is often used with algorithms that don't assume a normal distribution, like K-Nearest Neighbors.
 - Standardization (Z-Score Scaling): Rescales the values to have a mean of 0 and a standard deviation of 1.
-The formula is: $$ X_{standardized} = (X − μ)/σ $$ This is particularly useful for algorithms that assume a normal distribution of the data, such as Linear Regression, Logistic Regression, and Support Vector Machines.
+The formula is: $$X_{standardized} = (X − μ)/σ$$ This is particularly useful for algorithms that assume a normal distribution of the data, such as Linear Regression, Logistic Regression, and Support Vector Machines.

 ---